Skip to content

 Englemann’s Milkweed in a Field — Asclepias engelmanniana Woodson observed in United States of America by calinsdad (licensed under CC0 1.0)

-7. Nodding Milkweed (Asclepias glaucescens), a Texas Milkweed for Dry Soils
+7. Nodding Milkweed (Asclepias glaucescens), a Milkweed for Dry Soils

-Nodding Milkweed (Ascelpias glaucesens): This Texas milkweed is native to the southwestern counties of the state (Kartesz 2015).
+Nodding Milkweed (Ascelpias glaucesens): Nodding milkweed is native to the southwestern counties of Texas (Kartesz 2015).
 In the wild, nodding milkweed is found in dry woodlands, rocky slopes, creek beds, and old fields.
 Growing from 0.5 to 4 feet tall, this plant has white to greenish-cream flowers suffused with red or purple.
 The flowers bloom from June to September.

-In a garden setting, nodding milkweed requires full sun and dry soil.
+In a Texas butterfly garden, nodding milkweed requires full sun and dry soil.
 It is hardy in zones 7-11.

 Plant of nodding milkweed (Asclepias glaucescens) with white flowers.